The RCA Yagi outdoor TV antenna is built to pick up free over-the-air TV channels up close or from a distance.

-Its Yagi design works best when pointed directly at a TV tower.
+A Yagi design works best when pointed directly at a TV tower.

-Most TV towers are clustered together so mounting it pointed at one location is usually not a problem.
+Most TV towers are clustered together, so mounting it pointed at one location is usually not a problem.

-Since it is a Yagi antenna it will need to be pointed directly at the TV tower to get the best results.
+Since it is a Yagi antenna, it will need to be pointed directly at the TV tower to get the best results.

 Another common method is to simply turn the antenna until the best reception is on the TV and the unit bolted into place.

-Of course the channels are not premium with a lot of old movies and TV shows but it is all free and works very well.
+Of course, the channels are not premium with a lot of old movies and TV shows, but it is all free and works very well.

 Read More Reviews Here on Amazon

-The RCA Yagi TV Antenna works very well when setup correctly.
+The RCA Yagi TV Antenna works very well when set up correctly.

-There is some assembly and set up but it is not difficult for the average DIY type person.
+There is some assembly and setup, but it is not difficult for the average DIY type person.

-For the money it is well worth it and a good set up for any cord cutter.
+For the money, it is well worth it and a good setup for any cord cutter.

-I am still testing the unit so far with good results and will update if anything changes.
+I am still testing the unit so far with good results and will update you if anything changes.

-As always be sure to read the reviews on Amazon, forums, or elsewhere to be sure a unit is a good fit for you.
+As always, be sure to read the reviews on Amazon, forums, or elsewhere to be sure a unit is a good fit for you.